Twisted homological stability for configuration spaces: Twisted coefficient systems

 Instead of configurations of points (closed $0$-dimensional submanifolds), one may consider configurations of closed submanifolds of higher dimension.
 Let $\mbar$ be a connected manifold with non-empty boundary and of dimension at least $2$, as before.
 Also fix a closed manifold $P$ and an embedding $\iota_0 \colon P\hookrightarrow \partial\mbar$.
 Choose an embedding $e\colon \mbar \hookrightarrow \mbar$ which is isotopic to the identity and such that $e(\mbar)$ is disjoint from $\iota_0(P)$.
 We obtain a sequence of pairwise-disjoint embeddings of $P$ into $M$ by defining $\iota_n \coloneqq e^n \circ \iota_0$.
 Writing the disjoint union $P\sqcup \cdots \sqcup P$ of $n$ copies of $P$ as $nP$ for short, define $C_{nP}(M)$ to be the path-component of $\mathrm{Emb}(nP,M)/\mathrm{Diff}(nP)$ containing $[\iota_1 \sqcup \cdots \sqcup \iota_n]$.
 A stabilisation map $C_{nP}(M)\to C_{(n+1)P}(M)$ may then be defined by sending $[\phi_1 \sqcup \cdots \sqcup \phi_n]$ to $[(e\circ \phi_1) \sqcup \cdots \sqcup (e\circ \phi_n) \sqcup \iota_1]$.
 One may also define more complicated versions of this setup, in which the submanifolds in $C_{nP}(M)$ are parametrised modulo a subgroup of $\Diff(P)$ and come equipped with labels in some bundle over $\Emb(P,M)$.

-Everything in this note generalises to this setting, including an analogous notion of \emph{twisted coefficient system} for $\{C_{nP}(M)\}$.
-In an article in preparation \cite{PalmerHomologicalstabilityconfiguration} we prove (untwisted) homological stability for these more general kinds of configuration spaces, as long as $\dim(P)\leq \frac12(\dim(M)-3)$.
-The arguments of this note then immediately imply a twisted homological stability result for these spaces too.
+Everything in this paper generalises to this setting, including an analogous notion of \emph{twisted coefficient system} for $\{C_{nP}(M)\}$, and the \emph{height} and \emph{degree} (see \S\ref{sHeightDegree}) of such a twisted coefficient system.
+In an article in preparation \cite{Palmer2018Homologicalstabilityconfiguration} we prove (untwisted) homological stability for these more general kinds of configuration spaces, as long as $\dim(P)\leq \frac12(\dim(M)-3)$.
+The arguments of this paper then immediately imply a twisted homological stability result for these spaces too.